jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-14-databases.markdown

 You will want to specify a Provider when using the connection method.
 Here is a list of Provider codes:

-ADSDSOObject -	Active Directory Services Microsoft.Jet.OLEDB.4.0	- Microsoft Jet databases MSDAIPP.DSO.1	- Microsoft Internet Publishing
+ADSDSOObject -	Active Directory Services <br />
+Microsoft.Jet.OLEDB.4.0	- Microsoft Jet databases
+MSDAIPP.DSO.1	- Microsoft Internet Publishing
 MSDAORA	- Oracle databases